Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

-\textbf{4.2.iii} \ $A = J_{-1}(-a^2) \oplus J_1(0) \oplus J_1(0), \ \ a > 0$ If $A$ has a multidimensional spacelike eigenspace corresponding to the largest eigenvalue, we may cast $A$ into the above form using geometric equivalence.
-Hence, $A = -a^2 e_0 \otimes e_0^{\flat}$ for some timelike unit vector $e_0$. $L$ is reducible, and algorithm \ref{WP} gives precisely the same warped product as above.
-In this case, however, the restriction of $L$ to $N_0$ induces elliptic coordinates of type I on $N_0$: \\
+\textbf{4.2.iii.} $A = J_{-1}\big({-}a^2\big) \oplus J_1(0) \oplus J_1(0)$, $a > 0$.
+If $A$ has a multidimensional spacelike eigen\-space corresponding to the largest eigenvalue, we may cast~$A$ into the above form using geometric equivalence.
+Hence, $A = -a^2 e_0 \otimes e_0^{\flat}$ for some timelike unit vector~$e_0$. $L$ is reducible, and Algorithm~\ref{WP} gives precisely the same warped product as in the previous case.
+In this case, however, the restriction of~$L$ to~$N_0$ induces elliptic coordinates of type~I on~$N_0$.